 As London’s largest open space this is a must visit location and dog walking is one of the most popular activities.
 The Forest covers around 2,400 hectares – that’s over 3,300 football pitches – and stretches from Manor Park to just north of Epping.
-With four visitor centres there is plenty to see and do if you want more than just a stroll in the forest.
-Click here to find out more.
+With four visitor centres, there is plenty to see and do if you want more than just a stroll in the forest.

-Manchester City Council have dedicated dog walking areas within some of the city parks, so you can walk with the dogs in confidence.
+Manchester City Council has dedicated dog walking areas within some of the city parks, so you can walk with the dogs in confidence.
 Bellott Street has specific dog walking but requests dogs are kept on a lead.
-Platt Fields Park has extra facilities with dogs not being allowed in areas such as the sport pitches and children’s play area.
-See their website for more information about each site.
+Platt Fields Park has extra facilities with dogs not being allowed in areas such as the sports pitches and children’s play area.
+See the Manchester council for more information about each dog walking site.

 Named as one of the region’s leading green spaces in the Good Parks Guide, Roundhay Park is a great asset for Leeds and any dog walker!
 Explore trails, open spaces and gardens.
 There are off lead areas too making it a great location to stretch those legs!